 Depending on the nature and level of help that you need, we will access the situation and determine if we can assist you.
 We are not trained as rescue personnel nor are we a certified rescue operation.
 In most, if not all cases, we will call 911 and they will determine the level of assistance that you need.

 I can’t swim.
 Can I still go on a river adventure with a life vest?

-No. In order to be safe, you need to know how to swim and be able to swim in the river with a life vest and without a tube.
+In order to be safe, you must wear a life vest and be able to swim in the river with the life vest and without a tube.

 Do I need to make a reservation?

 Yes.
 When you reserve in advance, we will hold a date and time slot with payment.
 For parties with less than 5 people, payment must be made in full.
 For five or more, a 50% deposit it required.
 If WE cancel due to weather or river conditions, refunds will be given.

 What do I need to make a reservation?